Police Officer

 Not really.
 Chances are I'd decline to give consent to an officer for search my vehicle as well.
 Of course, I wouldn't ask for consent to search a vehicle without some suspicion of criminal activity to begin with.
 So, the mere act of declining consent wouldn't affect my suspicions one way or another.

-Asked by eric almost 12 years ago
+Asked by the bam about 12 years ago